Interview With a Board Certified Specialist

 A.

-I sought board certification to demonstrate my commitment to the field of police and public safety psychology.
-By earning my ABPP in this area, it communicates to the outside world that I am a competent professional and my professional focus is on serving police and public safety agencies.
-In addition, I am someone who prides themselves on being a high achiever and always pushing myself to be the best that I can be.
-Seeking board certification was a personal challenge to join the ranks of those police and public safety psychologists I admired as the leaders of our field.
+I pursued board certification to demonstrate my commitment to the field of police and public safety psychology.
+Earning my ABPP in this specialty communicates to others that I am a competent professional whose work is focused on serving police and public safety agencies.
+I also view myself as someone who strives for excellence and continually seeks to improve.
+Pursuing board certification was a personal challenge and an opportunity to join the ranks of the leaders in the field whom I have long admired.

 Q. What did you learn about yourself and your practice while doing board certification?